Landscaping with Mulch

 This type of mold isn’t a serious problem.
 It just provides the landscape with a “decorative” addition.
 If you don’t like how they look, remove them.

 Sour Mulch: If your mulch smells like sulfur, ammonia, vinegar or alcohol, it most likely is “sour.”
-This smell gets created whenever a wood-derived mulch is in a high pile and the inner part of pile doesn’t receive enough oxygen.
+This smell gets created whenever a wood-derived mulch is in a high pile and the inner part of the pile doesn’t receive enough oxygen.

 Anaerobic activity results, creating an acetic acid build-up inside the mulch.
 This is toxic for plants.
 If this mulch gets spread without it being treated, the volatile acid will cause plants to quickly wilt and then die.
 You can treat sour mulch by thinly spreading it out, soaking it thoroughly with water, and then letting it dry.